npm/npm-registry-couchapp/README.md

 # npmjs.org

-The design doc for The npm Registry CouchApp
+The design doc for the npm Registry CouchApp

 # Installing

-You need CouchDB version 1.4.0 or higher.
-1.5.0 or higher is best.
+You need CouchDB version 1.4.0 or higher, 1.5.0 or higher is best.

 Once you have CouchDB installed, create a new database: